 Poll: Confused by issues of the day?
 Join the club

-Most people in the United States say the issues facing the country are getting harder to fathom.
+WASHINGTON (AP) — Most Americans say the issues facing the country are getting harder to fathom.

-People who vote regularly, follow news about November's election or simply feel a civic duty to stay informed are most likely to say that issues have become "much more complicated" over the past decade, an Associated Press-GfK poll shows.
+It’s not just people who’ve tuned out politics who feel perplexed.
+Those paying attention — people who vote regularly, follow news about November’s midterm election, or simply feel a civic duty to stay informed — are most likely to say that issues have become “much more complicated” over the last decade, an Associated Press-GfK poll shows.

 Karla Lynn of Lavaca, Arkansas, blames politicians who would rather snipe at each other than honestly explain the nation’s problems in straightforward terms.